Ukraine's ambassador in Moscow meets Russian deputy minister

-MOSCOW (Reuters) - Ukraine’s ambassador to Russia and a deputy Russian foreign minister held a “frank” meeting on Saturday, Moscow said, without giving details of any discussion of Russian-occupied Crimea.
+MOSCOW, March 8 (Reuters) - Ukraine’s ambassador to Russia and a deputy Russian foreign minister held a “cordial” meeting on Saturday, Moscow said, without giving details of any discussion of Russian-occupied Crimea.

-Envoy Vladimir Yelchenko met deputy minister Grigory Karasin, the Russian foreign ministry said, and “issues of Russo-Ukrainian relations were discussed in a frank atmosphere”.
+Envoy Vladimir Yelchenko met deputy minister Grigory Karasin, the Russian foreign ministry said, and “issues of Russo-Ukrainian relations were discussed in a cordial atmosphere”.

 Russia has denounced the overthrow of Ukrainian President President Viktor Yanukovich in mass protests last month as a coup, and declared the country’s interim leadership illegitimate.